Gorilla-Lab-SCUT/Fantasia3D/README.md

 Firstly, upload the videos, including the geometry or appearance, to the [Gallery](https://github.com/Gorilla-Lab-SCUT/Fantasia3D/issues/19).
 Write down the text to generate the object, the performance, the resolution of the tetrahedron for geometry modeling, and the strategy adopted for appearance modeling.

-Subsequently, upload the configuration file under the directory of configs.
-If you will upload the file about the user-guided generation, the guided mesh should also be uploaded under the directory of data.
+Subsequently, upload the configuration file under the directory of `configs`.
+If you will upload the file about the user-guided generation, the guided mesh should also be uploaded under the directory of `data`.
 The naming rule of the file is as follows.

 For the file of zero-shot geometry modeling:
 ```bash